 Since our founding in 1997, StormGeo has become a 550-person company spread over 18 countries.

-In the past two decades, StormGeo has grown from the brainchild of five young, enthusiastic, weather-loving entrepreneurs, to an international company with 22 offices and seven global weather-operations centers.
-StormGeo provides weather intelligence and decision support services worldwide to seven key industries: Shipping, Oil & Gas, Marine Operations, Renewables, Aviation, Cross Industry and Media.
+In the past two decades, StormGeo has grown from the brainchild of five young, enthusiastic, weather-loving entrepreneurs, to an international company with 24 offices and six global weather-operations centers.
+StormGeo provides weather intelligence and decision support services worldwide to several key industries: Shipping, Oil & Gas, Renewables, Aviation, Cross Industry and Media.

 Along the way, we have never lost our fascination with the forces of the weather.
 Our passion for communicating the impact of weather on businesses and daily life has only grown.